 As a program is developed and maintained the list of items in an enumeration often changes in three basic ways: new elements are added to the list; order between the members of the set often changes; and representation (the map of values of the items) change.
 Expressions that depend on the full set or specific relationships between elements of the set can create value errors that could result in wrong results or in unbounded behaviours if used as array indices.

-Improperly mapped representations can result in some enumeration values being unreachable, or may create holes in the representation where values that cannot be defined are propagated.
+Improperly mapped representations can result in some enumeration values being unreachable or may create holes in the representation where values that cannot be defined are propagated.

 If arrays are indexed by enumerations containing non-default representations, some implementations may leave space for values that are unreachable using the enumeration, with a possibility of unnecessarily large memory allocations or a way to pass information undetected (hidden channel).